opendistro/for-elasticsearch-docs/docs/knn/knn-score-script.md

 ## Getting started with the score script for binary data
 The k-NN score script also allows you to run k-NN search on your binary data with the Hamming distance space.
-In order to use Hamming distance, the field of interest must be a field type of either `binary` or `long`.
-For binary type, the data should be a base64-encoded string.
+In order to use Hamming distance, the field of interest must have either a `binary` or `long` field type.
+If you're using `binary` type, the data must be a base64-encoded string.

 This example shows how to use the Hamming distance space with a `binary` field type:

 ```json
 PUT my-index
 {